aws/aws-cdk/docs/src/getting-started.rst

     npm install -g aws-cdk

-After you've installed the toolkit, you can run the following command to see the currently installed version of the toolkit.
+After you've installed the toolkit, run the following command to see the version of the installed toolkit.

 .. code-block:: sh